xinqian-mit/API_Phonons/Readme.md

 The file RandDisps_SelfConsist_FC2_FC3.py and RandDisps_SelfConsit_FC2_GAP_ALM.py give examples on how to self-consistently compute second and thirdorder force constants.
 I first use the finite displacement method, and obtain the first generation of eigenvectors.
-Then I used the new set of FC2 and FC3, and a new set of eigenvectors.
+Then I used the new set of FC2, FC3, eigenvectors to generate snapshots.
 This process is iterated.
 Convergence can usually be achieved after ~ 5 iterations.

 #### Generate_nacl_subnmGap:
 A simple example of how to generate an inteface or gap using ase package.